rajanikanthy/todo-webapp/README.md

 ## Introduction

 This is simple application to get started with Python, Flask and SQLite3.
+UI is built using [skeleton](http://getskeleton.com/examples/landing/) CSS.

 ## How to Run